 * Cosmic Mountain of Creation

-This forbidden list is special because we can find these very examples in bible, and more importantly in Genesis, a creation story regarding these beliefs.
+This forbidden list is special because we can find these very examples in the bible, and more importantly in Genesis, a creation story regarding these beliefs.
 It is here that we look up at the peak so near that we can find a reference to heavenly ladders cited in Genesis, and to where El Shaddai becomes Jacobs El Elohim.
-You can find this in Genesis chapter 12 in the story of Abraham where El Shaddia is introduced as “GOD Almighty”, as “GOD of the Mountains”, and equated with El Elyon to which I attested to both “EL” and “Ba’al of the Canaanite Pantheon.
+You can find this in Genesis chapter 12 in the story of Abraham where El Shaddai is introduced as “GOD Almighty”, as “GOD of the Mountains”, and equated with El Elyon to which I attested to both “EL” and “Ba’al of the Canaanite Pantheon.
 This is where Abraham is established as worshiping El Elyon as El Shaddai.
-El Shaddai being of course an Amorite deity claimed by some to be one of the names for “EL or El Elyon” within the Canaanite polytheistic religion.
+El Shaddai being, of course, an Amorite deity claimed by some to be one of the names for “EL or El Elyon” within the Canaanite polytheistic religion.
 However, as noted, the Amorite deity is also referred to as the “usurper”, and this was likely an attempt to usurp the Canaanite Pantheon of “EL”.
-And like a cause and reason for the Yahwists to dislike the Amorites since they represented competition in doing so..
-However, You can see Abraham’s descendent Jacob in Genesis 18 to where Jacob * climbs a ladder to talk to El Elyon (El) in a dream.
+And like a cause and reason for the Yahwists to dislike the Amorites since they represented competition in doing so.
+However, You can see Abraham’s descendant Jacob in Genesis 18 to where Jacob * climbs a ladder to talk to El Elyon (El) in a dream.
 Here in Genesis 18, we can note the first thing on our list in regards to the Encyclopedia of Britannica on mountain god worship, and mountains being considered as heavenly ladders to heaven.
 This dates back to the Egyptians, Sumerians, and even extends itself into the heart of Greek mythology.
-Thus what we have here is a very common aspect of mountain god worship. * Thus climbing the mountain of god is going to meet with god, and or meet and get instructions from said mountain spirits and gods thought to dwell in and on top of these holly mountains.
-So here is genesis 18 (Genesis 28:11 – 19):
+Thus what we have here is a very common aspect of mountain god worship. * Thus climbing the mountain of god is going to meet with God, and or meet and get instructions from said mountain spirits and gods thought to dwell in and on top of these holy mountains.
+So here is Genesis 18 (Genesis 28:11 – 19):

 11 So he came to a certain place and stayed there all night, because the sun had set.
 And he took one of the stones of that place and put it at his head, and he lay down in that place to sleep.
 12 Then he dreamed, and behold, a ladder was set up on the earth, and its top reached to heaven; and there the angels of God were ascending and descending on it.